 Edward Abbey

 Edward Paul Abbey should not have been revealed to me.
-His words are those of the teacher I had sought throughout my life.
-Prior to reading Abbey's works, my dear friend and mentor, Sammy Freeman, a great man, motivator and father image, provided me the guidance.
-Sammy provided me a similar sort of visceral knowledge and understanding as Edward Abbey provides in respect to remaining humble, sharing knowledge, always learning, and keeping the wild, wild.
-Sammy's input was in the realm of business and commerce, in the realm of relationships, professional and personal, as well as tons of sound advice in respect to raising a family.
-Abbey's goidance was not family oriented, but environmentally focused and with a strong focus on America's great south-west deserts.
-Sammy was also my boss for about six years, when we worked for the same company where we me, Sprint Telecom (now T-Mobile), and Sammy remains a dear and treasured friend.
+His words are those of the guide I had sought throughout my life.
+Prior to reading Abbey's works, Sammy Freeman, a great man, friend and mentor, motivator and father image, provided me guidance I had sought throughout my life.
+Sammy provided me a similar sort of visceral knowledge and understanding as Edward Abbey provides in respect to remaining humble, sharing knowledge, continual learning, and keeping the wild, wild.
+Sammy's input was in the realm of business and commerce, in the realm of relationships, professional and personal, as well as providing tons of sound advice in respect to raising a family.
+Abbey's guidance was not family oriented, but environmentally focused and had a strong emphasis on America's great south-west deserts, particularly the four-corners region.
+Sammy was also my boss for about six years, when we worked for the same company where we met, Sprint Telecom (now T-Mobile), and Sammy remains a dear and treasured friend.
+We worked together in several companies after Sprint.

 The Bureau of Land Management has a tough job when one considers all the land for which they are responsible to manage, maintain, and on and on.
-Four-wheelers and off-road vehicles are wonderful, but the attitude of many of their operators are responsible for non-caring and ridiculous destruction of so much of our deserts, particularly in south-eastern Utah, the 4-corners region, destroying not only necessary natural resources, but impacting the sources of food and water for our desert wildlife.
-BLM law enforcement officers, only three for the massive and high-use south-eastern four-corners Utah desert region, have shared horror stories of the destructive behavior caused by off-road vehicle operators that they continue to witness, and for which they continue to issue citations.
+Four-wheelers and off-road vehicles are wonderful, but the attitude of many of their operators are responsible for non-caring and ridiculous destruction of so much of our deserts, particularly in south-eastern Utah the 4-corners region, destroying not only necessary natural resources, but impacting the sources of food and water for our desert wildlife.
+BLM law enforcement officers have shared horror stories of the destructive behavior caused by off-road vehicle operators that they continue to witness, and for which they continue to issue citations.
 "It is so horrid, I could write citations throughout my entire shift, throughout the entire day, every day of the year, without taking a break," I was advised by one of the BLM Law Enforcement officers working out of the Moab, Utah office.

-As I admire the content of Abby's classic books, Desert Solitaire, Hidden Canyon and The Monkeywrench Gang, as well as Desert Images by photographer David Muench, I have gained knowledge from the writings by Abbey regarding historic data related directly to each of the photos in Muench's book.
+As I admire the content of Abby's classic books, Desert Solitaire, Hidden Canyon and The Monkeywrench Gang, as well as the book, Desert Images, by photographer David Muench, I have gained knowledge from the writings by Abbey regarding historic data related directly to each of the photos in Muench's book.
 I am able to mentally envision many of those historic structures, along with the rapids of the great rivers still available to us, and the surrounding canyon walls of the now dammed Colorado river, as I read Abbey's books.
 Ed Abbey’s blunt and honest commentary regarding the great importance of the petroglyphs, pictographs, and structures of the Anasazi now submerged by Lake Powell, making then no longer accessible, is a complaint that was not declared loudly enough.
-The importance of these submerged ancient structures and art makes one wonder why our government can do what is prohibited by law, of our citizens.
+The importance of these submerged ancient structures and art makes one wonder why our government can do what is prohibited by law.
+I agree with Abbey that these petroglyph and pictograph panels could have been removed and taken to a museum for the public to enjoy.

-On the other hand, I have begun venturing to places that Abbey may not have explored, or if he did, did not write about – Hovenweep (Desolated Canyon in Hopi) he did visit and declared it was a "a most weird, beautiful and magical land."
+On the other hand, I have begun venturing to places that Abbey may not have explored, or if he did, did not write about.
+Hovenweep (Desolated Canyon in Hopi) he did visit and declared it was a "a most weird, beautiful and magical land.," but did not write about that Anasazi dwelling.
 There are numerous other remnants left by the Ancients that abound in the vastness of the Colorado Plateau in the four-corners region.
 On Navajo lands and near the Hatch Trading Post which Abbey visited regularly, wild horses continue to roam free, leaping over pipelines flowing crude or natural gas as they enjoy the Cajon Mesa, along with free-range, grazing cattle.
+Photos of these wonderful horses are on the photography page.

 Much of the vast expanse of the 45-mile long, Nine Mile Canyon, and its smaller tributary canyons are on private property.
 There are still spots in those canyons that potentially remain unexplored.
 Being about 120 miles north of Arches National Park, where Abbey worked as the Park's first official Ranger, Ed ventured into Nine Mile Canyon and some of the surrounding canyons and refers to those visits in his books.
 Nine Mile Creek flows into the Green River, one of Abbey's beloved waterways.